Treat Children's OTC Drugs with Care

 Over-the-counter (OTC) drugs can help ease a child's aches and pains, but you should know a few things before you pop open a bottle.

-Many of the medicines we buy require no prescription.
-We use them to prevent unnecessary doctors' visits, help control symptoms, and make kids more comfortable.
+Many of the medicines we buy do not need a prescription.
+We use them to prevent unnecessary health care providers' visits, help control symptoms, and make kids more comfortable.
 But the American Academy of Pediatrics (AAP) warns that this doesn't mean OTCs are harmless.
-Like prescription medicines, OTCs can be very dangerous to a child if not taken properly.
+Like prescription medicines, OTCs can be very dangerous to a child if not taken correctly.
 Parents need to read and understand all instructions before giving any medication to a child.

 Understand the label

-Don't give any OTC medications to children younger than two unless you've already discussed it with your health care provider.
-The Food and Drug Administration (FDA) and the AAP advise against giving over-the-counter cough and cold medications to infants and small children because of the risk of life-threatening side effects.
+Don't give any OTC medications to children younger than 2 years old unless you've already discussed it with your health care provider.
+The FDA and the AAP advise against giving over-the-counter cough and cold medications to infants and small children because of the risk of life-threatening side effects.
 Studies have shown cough and cold products may not help the symptoms of children under 6 years old, and may cause serious problems.

 When's the best time to seek advice about the right way to treat your child's headache or fever?
-Ask your health care provider during routine visits, or read up in reputable sources.
-Many providers can suggest or provide material.
+Ask your health care provider during routine visits, or read information from reputable sources.
+Many health care providers can suggest or provide material.

 The ABCs of OTCs